-Said one adopter who lost her new friend to cancer after only 6 months reflected “I couldn’t have asked for a more loyal, loving and dependant creature.
+Said one adopter who lost her new friend to cancer after only 6 months reflected “I couldn’t have asked for a more loyal, loving and dependent creature.
 She changed my life and opened my eyes to the joys an older dog can give.
 I always wish there was more time, but the time I got I would never change.
 Every day was an adventure.
-We had our ups and downs but through it all we stuck together until the end.
+We had our ups and downs but through it all, we stuck together until the end.
 I am grateful she was a part of my life and a part of who I am today.”

 Now someone reading this will ask – What about breeders vs. adopting, is that not an option?